FireWarde/grow-a-garden/README.md

 1. Understand Market Fluctuations

-The [url=https://technewsinfoo.com/2025/07/07/grow-a-garden-top-10-sheckles-trading-tips/]Grow a Garden: Top 10 Sheckles Trading Tips[/url] start with the basics.
+The Grow a Garden: Top 10 Sheckles Trading Tips start with the basics.
 Just like in any other game that involves a virtual economy, the value of items can fluctuate.
 Be sure to pay attention to trends within the market.
 Is there a spike in demand for a certain type of pet?
 You’ll want to capitalize on that by either hoarding items when they’re cheap or selling them for a profit when the demand rises.

 2. Focus on High-Value Items